xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotions-and-ratings.md

 see the mean rating of movies according to their categories if horror very low rated --- less horror films produced, smaller sample --- horror dominated by emotion fear fear is less prevalent in continents where percentage of horror less small
+> [CLOSING VISUALIZATION: A "Genre Emotional Complexity Score" infographic ranking genres by their emotional range and variation]

 ## Introduction